 Yelp is a good resource for finding hostels.

-so are websites specifically dedicated to finding hostels - http://www.hostelworld.com/index.php?affiliate=uleesgold about 5 years agoAnswered by dan via Travellr.com
+so are websites specifically dedicated to finding hostels - http://www.hostelworld.com/index.php?affiliate=uleesgold over 8 years agoAnswered by dan via Travellr.com